glacials/splits-io/README.md

 [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) is used to find major slowdowns in the code through the use of the badge in the top left corner of the browser window.
-There is also a slew of different URL paremeters that you can use to get more detailed information about various aspects of the request.
+There is also a slew of different URL parameters that you can use to get more detailed information about various aspects of the request.
 Details of these are explained in the readme for RMP.
 To get more detailed information about how code will perform in a production like environment, run
 ```sh